Why French Bulldogs

 English Bulldog cousin, French Bulldogs are prone to health problems: breathing

 difficulties, back problems etc...
-The best way to try to avoid these issues
+The best way to TRY to avoid some health issues

 is by finding a reputable breeder that not just SHOWS their dogs in conformation,